dannash100/data-processing-js/README.md

 - support multiple file formats by wiring together modular import and export code

 ## acquire store retrieve
-*see acquire-store-retrieve/exercises and acquire-store-retrieve/toolkit for importing and exporting data from/to text file formats and databases*
+*see acquire-store-retrieve/exercises and acquire-store-retrieve/toolkit for examples of importing and exporting different data formats*